Lyme Science Blog, Pediatric Lyme

 Can Lyme disease look like ADHD?

 Yes.
-Lyme disease may cause fatigue, slower processing speed, irritability, poor concentration, and memory problems that overlap with ADHD symptoms.
+Lyme disease may be associated with fatigue, slower processing speed, irritability, poor concentration, and memory problems that overlap with ADHD symptoms.

 Can Lyme disease affect behavior in children?

 Yes.
-Some children with Lyme disease develop irritability, mood changes, attention problems, fatigue, and school difficulties that may initially look behavioral.
+Some children with Lyme disease develop irritability, mood changes, attention problems, fatigue, and school difficulties that may initially appear behavioral.

-What symptoms make Lyme disease different from ADHD?
+What symptoms may suggest Lyme disease rather than primary ADHD?

-Fatigue, headaches, body pain, sleep disruption, dizziness, and fluctuating symptoms may suggest another explanation beyond primary ADHD.
+Fatigue, headaches, body pain, sleep disruption, dizziness, and fluctuating symptoms may suggest that another medical explanation should be considered.
+These symptoms do not establish a Lyme disease diagnosis on their own.

 Can brain fog affect school performance?